sureshrmdec/aws-notes/databases/dynamodb.md

   Size of Write in KB * Writes Per Second
   ```

+Errors concerning Provisioned Throughput:
+ - 400 HTTP Status Code: `ProvisionedThroughputExceededException`
+ - Maximum allowed provisioned throughput for a table or for one or more global secondary indexes has been exceeded

+### Web Identity Providers
+Using the `AssumeRoleWithWebIdentity` API a user can authenticate with third parties like Facebook, Google and other Open-ID Connect-compatible Identity providers.

+Web Identity Provider authentication process
+1. Authenticate Identity provider (FB, Google etc)
+2. Web Identity token return to users device
+3. `AssumeRoleWithWebIdentity` Request made to AWS Security Token service
+4. Temporary security credentials then provided to user (default 1 hour):
+  - SubjectFromWebIdentity token provided by AWS STS allows user to access AWS resources

 ### Other
+#### Batch Operations
+If an application need to read multiple items, `BatchGetItem` API request can be used to retrieve up to 1MB of data, containing as many as 100 items.
+And this request can be used to retrieve multiple items from multiple tables.

+#### Conditional Writes
+DynamoDB can be written to at the same time by 2 or more users causing duplication of Items with differing values
+Conditional writes can be used to prevent this by only allowing a write to occur when an Item's attribute is equal to a certain value.
+E.g. if old value = old value then up to new value.
+Conditional updates are idempotent operations.

+#### Atomic Counters
+- DynamoDB also supports atomic counters, where `UpdateItem` operation is used to increment or decrement the value of an existing attribute without interfering with other write requests.
+All write requests are applied in the order in which they were received.
+Atomic counters are not idempotent

 #### DynamoDB Streams
 DynamoDB Streams is a feature that captures any kind of modification of the DynamoDB tables, this includes taking images of states of an Item before and after modification.
 The images are stored for up to 24 hours and Streams is useful as an entry point for other functions performed on the data in the Stream.